Anjok07/ultimatevocalremovergui/README.md

         - **MGM-v5-2Band-32000-BETA1.pth** - This model does very well on lower frequencies.
 Frequency cut-off is 16000 kHz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-2Band-32000-BETA2.pth** - This model does very well on lower frequencies.
 Frequency cut-off is 16000 kHz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-KAROKEE-32000-BETA1.pth** - Model by aufr33.
 This model focuses on removing main vocals only, leaving the BV vocals mostly intact.
 Frequency cut-off is 16000 kHz.
 Must be used with **2band_32000.json** file!
-        - **MGM-v5-KAROKEE-32000-BETA2-AGR.pth** - This model focuses a bit more on removing vocals from lower frequencies.Frequency cut-off is 16000 kHz.
+        - **MGM-v5-KAROKEE-32000-BETA2-AGR.pth** - Model by aufr33.
+This model focuses a bit more on removing vocals from lower frequencies.Frequency cut-off is 16000 kHz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-Vocal_2Band-32000-BETA1.pth** - This is a model that provides cleaner vocal stems!
 Frequency cut-off is 16000 kHz.
 Must be used with **2band_32000.json** file!
         - **MGM-v5-Vocal_2Band-32000-BETA2.pth** - This is a model that provides cleaner vocal stems!
 Frequency cut-off is 16000 kHz.
 Must be used with **2band_32000.json** file!
     - **3band_44100 Models**